rootstrap/blog/content/Simple dynamic settings for Django - Jorge Michelena.md

 ```

 - The `save` method assigns a value of 1 to the primary key field of any instance of `Singleton` before saving it, overwriting any previously saved register in the database's singleton table.
-- The `load` method returns an instance of `Singleton` that represents the only existing register in the table (if there are no registers it creates one).
+- The `load` method returns an instance of `Singleton` that represents the only existing record in the table (if there are no records then creates one).
 - Finally the `delete` method does nothing.

 As previously said, this implementation does not correspond to the Singleton pattern because it is possible for multiple instances of the model to exist at the same time, but it guarantees that in any moment at most one register associated to `Singleton` can exist in the database, wich gives us the consistency that we wanted.